f4b6a3/uuid-creator/README.md

 Two parameters are needed to generate a name-based UUID: a namespace and a name.

 The namespace is a UUID object.
-But in this implementation, a string may be passed as argument.
-The factory internally converts it to a UUID.
+But a string may be passed as argument.
+The factory converts it to UUID.
 The namespace is optional.

 The name in the standard is an array of bytes.
 But a string may also be passed as argument.

 ### Random

-The random-based factory uses `java.security.SecureRandom` to get 'cryptographic quality random' numbers as the standard requires.
+The random-based factory uses `java.security.SecureRandom`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html) to get 'cryptographic quality random' numbers as the standard requires.

 This implementation also provides a factory that uses a fast random number generator.
-The default fast RNG used is `Xorshift128Plus`, that is used by the main web browsers.
+The default fast RNG used is  `Xorshift128Plus`[<sup>&#x2197;</sup>](https://en.wikipedia.org/wiki/Xorshift), that is used by the main web browsers.
 Other generators of the `Xorshift` family are also provided.

 If the `SecureRandom` and the `Xorshift128Plus` are not desired, any other RNG can be passed as parameter to the factory, since it extends the class `java.util.Random`.